Preserved. Explored. Treasured.

 A number of project options across Queensland were considered for their ability to stimulate new tourism related business in regional areas, protect an area’s cultural resources and values and to the greatest possible extent, for the permanent preservation of the area’s natural condition.
 The projects were selected based on the objectives contained within the Queensland Ecotourism Plan 2016-2020 and associated good practice guides, as well as initial market sounding.

 The Queensland Government seeks proven concepts that will involve Traditional Owners, attract tourists and protect the environment.
-Proposals must meet the requirements of the Nature Conservation Act 1992 and must conform to the Department of Environment and Science’s (DES) Implementation Framework: Ecotourism Facilities on National Parks and in line with Best Practice Ecotourism Development Guidelines.
+Proposals must meet the requirements of the Nature Conservation Act 1992 (Qld) and must conform to the Department of Environment and Science’s Implementation Framework: Ecotourism Facilities on National Parks and be in line with Best Practice Ecotourism Development Guidelines.
 Proposals must be ecologically sustainable, aimed at preserving and protecting community resources, and their natural and cultural values for future generations.

 Queensland Ecotourism Trails are conducted through a staged market engagement process in close collaboration with Traditional Owners and the local community.